 Total of unique extensions | 171 | 16 | 10 | 197 |

-The French researcher reports that he was surprised by the results, as only 15 (ie 7,61%) of the 197 extensions were tools development, a category of extensions that usually have complete control over what happens in a browser and are among the applications that should not have security holes.
+The French researcher reports that he was surprised by the results, as only 15 (7,61%) of 197 extensions were development tools, a category of extensions that usually have full control over what happens to a browser and are from applications that do not must have security holes.

 About 55% of all extensions had less than 1.000 installations, but over 15% had over 10.000.